 Okay, with that information in mind, let us move on to the list of where you can find audiobooks in Arabic that will provide you with hours of edutainment—most of them for free.

 1. Stories Across Time

 This free audio library for children is a result of the combined effort of UNESCO and Birzeit University in Palestine.
-The library contains plenty to listen to with over 200 Arabic and Western videos ranging from Aladdin to The Strange Case of Dr. Jekyll and Mr. Hyde.
+The library contains plenty to listen to with over 200 Arabic and Western videos.
+These range from Aladdin to The Strange Case of Dr. Jekyll and Mr. Hyde.

 2. Kalila and Dimna

-This collection includes a total of five stories from Kalila & Dimna, the famous children’s book in Arabic: The Monkey and the Crocodile, The Two Ducks & the Turtle, A Tale of Three Fish, There Is Strength In Numbers and The Lion & The Mouse.
-These fun stories run about five minutes each, are read in Modern Standard Arabic include study material should you want to test your listening skills afterwards.
+This collection includes a total of five stories from Kalila & Dimna, the famous children’s book in Arabic.
+The titles are: The Monkey and the Crocodile, The Two Ducks & the Turtle, A Tale of Three Fish, There Is Strength In Numbers and The Lion & The Mouse.
+These fun stories run about five minutes each and in Modern Standard Arabic.
+They include study material should you want to test your listening skills afterwards.

 3. The Qur’an

 You may not understand the language on the same level as, say, Modern Standard Arabic audio texts, but it’s really important that Arabic students at least be aware of the lyrical and eloquent Arabic used in the Quran.
 Indeed, it has been argued that Arabic wouldn’t be the widely-spoken language it is today without it.

 Read to Me is the creator of a variety of audio content available through their apps, but you can also access hundreds of their audiobooks via YouTube.
 From literature to self-help, Read to Me’s collection includes a mix of audiobooks by Western and Arab authors from George Orwell and Dale Carnegie to Ahlam Mosteghanemi and Sherif Arafa.